-On CAPS, 38% of the 1,311 members who have rated Green Mountain believe the stock will underperform the S&P 500 going forward.
-These bears include All-Star zwalt99, who is ranked in the top 5% of our community, and Jeffrey2012.
+On CAPS, 36% of the 1,393 members who have rated Green Mountain believe the stock will underperform the S&P 500 going forward.
+These bears include fellow Fool Rich Duprey (TMFCop), who is ranked in the top 10% of our community, and bignort2001.

-In fact, Green Mountain currently sports a rather lofty P/E of 95.5.
-That represents a clear premium to industry peers like Kraft (20), Sara Lee (9), and Starbucks (25).
+In fact, Green Mountain still sports a lofty P/E of 34.
+That represents a premium to peers like Kraft (20), Sara Lee (13), and Starbucks (27).

-CAPS member Jeffrey2012 elaborates on the Green Mountain bear case:
+CAPS member bignort2001 elaborates on the Green Mountain bear case:

 What do you think about Green Mountain, or any other stock for that matter?
 If you want to retire rich, you need to protect your portfolio from any undue risk.
 Staying away from dangerous stocks is crucial to securing your financial future, and on Motley Fool CAPS, thousands of investors are working every day to flag them.
 CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of and creating a lurking gator position in Green Mountain.
-Motley Fool newsletter services have recommended buying shares of Starbucks, and the Fool owns shares of it.
+Motley Fool newsletter services have recommended buying shares of Green Mountain and Starbucks, as well as creating a lurking gator position in Green Mountain.
+The Fool owns shares of Starbucks.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.